Creating a HomeSeer rPi image

 sudo systemctl enable homeseer

-# Cleanup worksspace and reduce final image size
+# Cleanup workspace and reduce final image size

 sudo apt autoremove -y